-3. PSEO or dual-credit courses successfully completed in math can place you into the next appropriate math course.
+3. PSEO or dual-credit classes successfully completed in math can place you into the next appropriate math class.

-4. Transfer credits in math can place you into the next appropriate math course.
+4. Transfer credits in math can place you into the next appropriate math class.

 Taking the Placement Assessment

-Your placement result (overall score) is a number between 0 and 100.
-It represents the percentage of topics ALEKS has identified you as having mastered.
-The table below indicates the math courses your score will allow you to register for.
+Your placement result is a number between 0 and 100.
+The table below indicates the math classes your score will allow you to register for.

-Please note, your ALEKS PPL score is indicative of whether or not you will be able to successfully pass the course you've placed into at UND.
-Your academic advisor will work with you to select the appropriate course based on your program or major.
+Please note, your ALEKS PPL score is not indicative of whether or not you will be able to successfully pass the class you've placed into at UND.
+Your academic advisor will work with you to select the appropriate class based on your program or major.
 Due to the structure of math prerequisites at UND, you need to confirm you are on the correct path to fulfill major requirements.